mcserverhosting-net/sitev2/content/cobblemon.md

     content:
       - name: "Agility"
-        content: "Super responsive support and priority service, for when you need it most!"
+        content: "Stay nimble and ahead of the curve with automatic upgrades to Ryzen 7000 when available!"
         icons:
           - /images/move-symbols/basic.svg
           - /images/move-symbols/basic.svg